 Showgirls!
 The Musical! has been met with universal critical acclaim from The New York Times, Gawker, Entertainment Weekly, The New York Post, Logo, Slate, The Huffington Post, After Ellen, After Elton and Queerty.

-Shows For Days is playwright Douglas Carter Beane's fond remembrance of his immersion into a life in the theater.
-The comedy is set in Reading, Pennsylvania in 1973, when 14-year old Car, the play's narrator and the author's alter-ego, is introduced to the world of theater through his local community theatre, the Prometheus Theatre, and its devoted cast and crew which is led by Irene, an indomitable force of nature whose life is dedicated to putting on productions she directs, designs and stars in.
+Shows for Days is playwright Douglas Carter Beane's fond remembrance of his immersion into a life in the theater.
+The comedy is set in Reading, Pennsylvania, in 1973, when 14-year old Car, the play's narrator and the author's alter ego, is introduced to the world of theater through his local community theater, the Prometheus Theatre, and its devoted cast and crew, which is led by Irene, an indomitable force of nature whose life is dedicated to putting on productions she directs, designs, and stars in.

 Shut Up Sit Down & Eat is the hilarious journey of emotional dysfunction - Italian Style!
 When a therapist fails to arrive on time for a group therapy session, four impatient Italian Americans decide to take their issues into their own hands.
 Performed over 120 times at theatres, comedy clubs, and casinos around the country, Shut Up Sit Down & Eat was nominated by The Off Broadway Alliance for Best Unique Theatrical Experience.
 The play is considered a "plomedy," which the Urban Dictionary defines as "a genre of theatrical event that blends the wit of stand-up comedy with the intensity of a one-man show presented in an innovative play format by professional comedians."